pink-junkjard/hyperfiddle/README.md

 ## \#4.
 Hyperfiddle IDE: a Structural Editor for APIs

+Hyperfiddles are graphs, not documents, so instead of git they are stored in Datomic.
+This means you can query them structurally ("how many fiddles link to me").
+Like git and the web, there is no central database.

+Once you start coding "data" (data-ing?), two things happen

+1. You are vastly more productive than before, the surface area for bugs is vastly decreased
+2. You realize that writing graphs as EDN is a pain in the ass, and you want a tool to do it for you

-The IDE is out of scope for this readme, but here are some pictures:
+Hyperfiddle IDE is out of scope for this readme, but here are some pictures:

 > <img src="https://i.imgur.com/iwOvJzA.png" width="720px">
 >